 When visiting South America's Atacama Desert -- considered to be the driest place on earth -- you have little choice but to make the small village of San Pedro de Atacama your home base.
-Such isolation typically leads to high costs of living (and visiting), but San Pedro has an impressive range of lodging options, from hostels costing a few bucks a night to luxury resorts with thousand-dollar price tags.
+Such isolation typically leads to high costs of living (and visiting).
+Still, San Pedro has an impressive range of lodging options, from hostels costing a few bucks a night to luxury resorts with thousand-dollar price tags.
 And with a surprising amount of competition among tour companies, there are affordable options for all budgets.
 With that in mind, here's a look at how you might want to allocate your dollars.

 Elqui Domos: For a truly unique experience, consider the stargazing concept put forth by Elqui Domos.
 The lower level accommodations here are more like nice tents than rooms, but the newish "Observatories" are actually wooden houses built with glass-pane ceilings, meaning you can stargaze as you lie in bed at night.
-Rates for the Observatory rooms start at $190/night during the high season.

 Because of the extreme remoteness of the area and the vast distances between attractions (not to mention the town and the airport), many hotels take an "inclusive" approach to make things easier on visitors.
-But those who like to plan it all themselves can certainly reduce the overall cost of their trip by buying a la carte -- that is, staying at a budget property, arranging their own meals, and working with individual operators to set up excursions.
+But those who like to plan it all themselves can certainly reduce the overall cost of their trip by taking an a la carte approach -- that is, staying at a budget property, arranging their own meals, and working with individual operators to set up excursions.

 The decision about whether to rent a car or hop on an organized tour is a common one throughout world travel.
 In the case of the Atacama, I would recommend using organized tours.
 There are two reasons for this, the first being the extreme conditions and great distances between the sites.
 Much appreciation for the natural features of the region comes from understanding the geology, something a guide can really help with.
-But the main reason tours make sense is because they are usually reasonably priced thanks to the large amount of competition.
+But the main reason tours make sense is because they are usually reasonably priced thanks to a large amount of competition.